utep-cs-systems-courses/threaded-video-player-dmorales22/README.md

     sudo pip install --upgrade pip
     sudo pip install opencv-python

+## Threaded Video Player
+The video player `video_player.py` takes in a video file, converts the frames into grayscale using threading (producer/consumer system), and displays it.
+This is designed to work only in Unix/Linux systems with the proper dependencies installed and X server running.
+This is program is based off the demo code (in the `demo` folder) provided by Dr. Eric Freudenthal.
+This is a Python 3 program.

+### Usage
+To run this program just type in the command line:
+`python video_player.py videoname.mp4` or `python3 video_player.py videoname.mp4`

+#Lab Requirements

 ## Allowed libraries
 The purpose of this lab is to implement and use a producer-consumer system.
 Python already has several synchronized bounded buffers and queues available